 Hello and welcome to the Windycitysalmon Online Store where you can purchase a variety of different coho salmon and steelhead trolling flies.

 I hand-tie all of the coho flies you see pictured below and primarily employ these exact flies you see here when taking clients out fishing for coho salmon and steelhead during the spring months.
-Under most circumstances, an 18-inch leader (30# monofilament) from the tip of the loop to the back of the hook will perform the best when run behind 6″ or similar size (red/orange or firedot) dodgers or flashers.
+Under most circumstances, an 18-inch leader (40 or 50# monofilament) from the tip of the loop to the back of the hook will perform the best when run behind 6″ or similar size (red/orange or firedot) dodgers or flashers.
 I prefer 6″ Jensen dodgers however the same size Alderton Action flashers work very well when teamed-up with select patterns.
 All coho flies are tied on #4 Gamakatsu and VMC hooks.

 The southwest corner of Lake Michigan where Waukegan is located, is the most productive area of Lake Michigan each spring-season for coho salmon.
 This legendary coho fishery yields huge hauls of fish for our charter clients as well as private sport fisherman, for weeks and sometimes months at a time.
 Charter operations from all over the lake descend on Waukegan waters each spring to capitalize on the schools of coho that mass-up and go on spring-long feeding frenzies.
 Trust a captain and fisherman that knows coho, grew up with and now makes his living, fishing for coho salmon with these same flies.

 If you have any questions about the flies, feel free to call or email me.
 Good luck and good fishing.